bcgov/dipr/README.md

 You will need to do this step everytime you log into the SRE.

-Next go to this url:
+Next go to this site:
 <https://projectsc.popdata.bc.ca/profile/personal_access_tokens>

 Create a new Personal Access Token enabling each scope and typing in